Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 -----------------------------

-The I/O levels, I/O current, spike suppression, output slope control and pin capacitance are given in Table 13.
-The UFm I²C-bus timing characteristics are given in Table 14.
+The I/O levels, I/O current, spike suppression, output slope control and pin capacitance are given in [Table 13].
+The UFm I²C-bus timing characteristics are given in [Table 14].
 [Figure 40] shows the timing definitions for the I²C-bus.
 The minimum HIGH and LOW periods of the SCL clock specified in [Table 14] determine the maximum bit transfer rates of 5000 kbit/s for Ultra Fast-mode.
 Devices must be able to follow transfers at their own